tvogiannou/hephaestus/README.md

 The commands that will be loaded by the dispatcher are defined in [VulkanFunctions.inl](https://github.com/tvogiannou/hephaestus/blob/master/hephaestus/include/hephaestus/VulkanFunctions.inl).
 The dispatcher header also exposes & resolves symbols for the same Vulkan commands from the vulkan.h header so that they can be used when is included instead of the hpp header.

+> The resolved functions are declared in `hephaestus/include/hephaestus/VulkanFunctions.inl`.
+> To add more functions: a) add their declaration in VulkanFunctions.inl using the utility macro and b) load them in the corresponding dispatcher method in `hephaestus/src/VulkanDispatcher.cpp`.

 ### Device Manager
 The first actual object that needs to be created & initialized for hephaestus is a [device manager](https://github.com/tvogiannou/hephaestus/blob/master/hephaestus/include/hephaestus/VulkanDeviceManager.h).
 The device manager will internally create a Vulkan device and an instance, alongside any other other device only related data (e.g. queues), and will resolve device & instance specific Vulkan commands for the dispatcher.
 It can also optionally wire up Vulkan validation layer reporting to hephaestus logging.

 The manager also holds the presentation surface (window) of the host platform, so it needs to be initialized with the native window handles.
-In case there is no window, the device manager will not initialize any presentation Vulkan data.
+In case there is no window, the device manager will not initialize any presentation data.

 ```c++
 // example device manager initialization on Windows using GLFW